 - Pointed out innovative approaches based on the circular-economy concept in Member States;

-- assess their economic, societal and resource-efficiency impact on existing or new markets in the short, medium and long term; and
+- Assessed the economic, societal and resource-efficiency impacts of selected transitions on existing or new markets over time;

-- Develop a theoretical structure of the circular economy in order to then understand the evidence base needed to conduct impact assessments for initiatives to foster the transition to a circular economy and the type of information needed to improve the European Semester’s evidence base in areas related to the circular economy.
+- Developing a theoretical structure of the circular economy to understand the evidence base needed for impact assessments of circular-economy initiatives and the type of information needed to improve the European Semester’s evidence base in areas related to the circular economy;

-- Conduct case studies in different Member States and different sectors of the circular economy to understand good practices in the Member States and the economic, societal and resource-efficiency impacts of different circular economy processes in comparison to the processes they are replacing.
+- Conducting case studies in different Member States and different sectors of the circular economy to understand good practices and the impacts of different circular-economy processes in comparison to the processes they are replacing;

 - Developing scenarios for mainstreaming and estimating the impacts of mainstreaming.